bigBagBoogy/bigBagBoogy.github.io/bigBagBoogy.md

 const toAddress = address(Signer); or address[Signer];?

 # issue:

+The switching of networks (polygon <--> ethereum) does not work properly if the user has not yet added the Polygon network!!!

 inpage.js:1 MetaMask - RPC Error: gas required exceeds allowance (30000000) {code: -32000, message: 'gas required exceeds allowance (30000000)'}